 2. Our Responsibility

-At our discretion, any rider seen taking unnecessary risks en-route will have their journey terminated, thereafter traveling in one of the support-vehicles for remainder of the tour.
-No reimbursement given.
+At our discretion, any rider seen taking unnecessary risks en-route will have their journey terminated, thereafter traveling in one of the support vehicles for the remainder of the tour.
+No reimbursement is given.
 Safety is our primary concern.

-On receiving your online booking, your deposit should reach us within 8 days and two months prior to departure date.
+On receiving your online booking, your deposit should reach us within 8 days and two months before the departure date.
 On receipt of the deposit, an invoice will be sent enclosing full details, including information required for visa application.
 From your online booking, it will be deemed you accept the Terms & Conditions set out in this document.

 All our prices are fixed.

-Please see our costs page with detail programs for expedition prices online.
+Please see our costs page with detailed programs for expedition prices online.
 A special cost can be offered for a group of more than 10+ participants.